Why It Is Important

 Why did Christ refer to this poor beggar as Lazarus?
 The meaning of his name is "assistance of God" or "whom God helps."

 The Pharisees prided themselves on their righteousness through strict obedience to their interpretation of God's law.
 They also despised others, especially sinners and tax collectors (see Luke 18:9 - 14).
-The irony here is that those who truly believed they served and represented God would not help someone "whom God helps."
+The irony here is that those who believed they served and represented God would not help someone "whom God helps."
 They disdained someone whom God accepted.

 The word translated in the NKJV, NASB, NRSV and other Bibles as "Hades" in verse 23 and "Hell" in the KJV and NIV translations comes from the Greek word hades (Strong's Concordance #G86).
 This Greek word is the exact equivalent of the Hebrew word sheol (#H7585).
-Both hades and sheol mean the GRAVE, as the following translation shows.
+Both hades and sheol mean the grave, as the following translation shows.

 "And in the GRAVE he lifted up his eyes and was in torment, for he saw Abraham afar off, and Lazarus in his bosom."
 (Luke 16:23, HBFV, see also Acts 2:27, Revelation 1:18, 20:13).

-We also find proof in verse 23 that this parable is not meant to be taken literally in every last detail.
+We also find proof in verse 23 that this parable is not meant to be taken literally in every detail.
 Both the rich man and Lazarus are shown to be alive after they died.
-If we take verse 22 and 23 literally, it would mean the resurrection of the dead has already taken place!
+If we were to take verse 22 and 23 literally, it would mean the resurrection of the dead has already taken place!

 Why was the rich man tormented in the grave?
 It is because he saw a lake of fire before him and realized the time of his judgment before God has arrived.
 When is he brought back to life?
 In the second resurrection, which occurs during the Great White Throne judgment (Revelation 20:11 - 15).